devzendo/transputer-emulator/README.md

   - If you want to build the client-examples programs, you'll need the
     <a href="https://bitbucket.org/devzendo/transputer-macro-assembler">DevZendo.org Transputer Macro Assembler</a>
     installed and on your PATH.
+  - The TMPDIR environment variable must be set to something on all POSIX systems, or some tests will fail.
 - macOS 'Mojave' 10.14.6:
   - CMake 3.15.5 (from MacPorts) and 3.14.3 (from CLion)
   - GNU Make.
 I use 4.2.1.